Kraoshin/holbertonschool-hbnb/part2/README.md

 # Explaination of key Directories and files

 .app/: Contains the main application components:
-    .api/: Handles API rounting and versioning.
+\t.api/: Handles API rounting and versioning.
 .models/: Defines business logic classes, for User, Place, Review, and Amenities.
 .services/: Implements the facade pattern to act as bridge beetween layers.
-    .persistence/: Contains the in-memory repository that is intended to change for a database later
+.persistence: Contains the in-memory repository that is intended to change for a database later

 .run.py: Entry point of this application